samritigupta/Fresh-SeaFood-Market/README.md

 - npm start

 # Functionality overview
+- Use of local browser storage for storing orders, so if you move from one store to another data is not lost
 - Use of state for order and fish price change
 - Use official Firebase package for Auth and re-base for data binding
 - Move promise based code to async/await